MakeKJ/ml-library/README.md

 A personal machine learning library project aimed at deepening my understanding of the underlying principles behind various machine learning models.
 The library provides essential tools for building, training, and experimenting with different machine learning models.

-An example usage of the features of the library can be seen in example_mnist_numbers.ipynb file.
+An example usage of the features of the library can be seen in example_mnist_cnn.ipynb file.

 ## Table of Contents